Awards of Achievement

-- A CCMA approved media release will be sent to all CCMA members and media to announce all recipients, if any, of the Awards of Achievement OR the recipients of the Awards of Achievement will be announced at the annual Canadian Country Music Awards Nominee Media Conference typically held in July.
+- A CCMA approved media release will be sent to all CCMA Members and media to announce all recipients, if any, of the Awards of Achievement OR the recipients of the Awards of Achievement will be announced at the annual Canadian Country Music Association Awards Nominee Media Conference typically held in July.
 The CCMA will have full discretion of the method of announcement.

 - If an Award of Achievement will not be handed out in any given year, there will be no media release or announcement.

 - All Awards of Achievement presentations will occur during the annual Country Music Week®.